alex----/optional/README.md

 A mostly transparent python3 optional class

 This was an exercise to learn a little more of python3.
 I have not tested/used this in a project.

 Run the tests with 'python3 test_optional.py'.

-A couple of things made this harder - 'python3 challenges.py' runs a few tests that hight lights some of them
+A couple of implementation details made this harder - 'python3 challenges.py' runs a few tests that hight lights some of them

 ### See if a value is set, if not set one
     >>> from optional import optional